ignite/cli/docs/guide/hello.md

 starport chain serve
 ```

 This command downloads dependencies and compiles the source code into a binary called `hellod`.
-By default, Starport uses the name of the repo + `d`.
-From now on, use this binary to run all of your chain commands.
+By default, the binary name is the name of the repo + `d`.
+From now on, use this `hellod` binary to run all of your chain commands.
 For example, to initialize a single validator node and start a node.

-## HTTP API Console
+## HTTP API console

-By default a validator node exposes two API endpoints:
+By default, a validator node exposes two API endpoints:

 - [http://localhost:26657](http://localhost:26657) for the low-level Tendermint API
 - [http://localhost:1317](http://localhost:1317) for the high-level blockchain API